 The University of Dayton established the USA’s first undergraduate human rights studies program in 1998.
-More than one hundred students have graduated from the program and pursued careers as human rights advocates and academics or humanitarian professionals in legal, governmental and non-profit sectors.
-Determined to Develop is proud to partner with the University of Dayton’s Human Rights Program to provide a platform for student research and advocacy that aligns with D2D’s mission within Malawi.
-Specifically, students have contributed toward our mission through the following areas of student research:
+More than 100 students have graduated from the program and pursued careers as human rights advocates, academics, or humanitarian professionals in legal, governmental, and non-profit sectors.
+We are proud to partner with the University of Dayton’s Human Rights Program to provide a platform for student research and advocacy that aligns with D2D’s mission.
+Students have contributed to our mission through the following areas of research:

-ETHOS seeks to provide service-learning experience through technical immersions, student activities, research, and hands-on projects within the developing world.
+ETHOS (Engineers in Technical Humanitarian Opportunities of Service Learning) seeks to provide service-learning experience through technical immersions, student activities, research, and hands-on projects within the developing world.
 Through these experiences, students have gained perspectives on how engineering and technology are influenced by the world.
 Participating students have been able to use their engineering skills for humanitarian purposes, serving others through practical engineering knowledge.

 2012: Construction of a two room classroom block at Khwawa CDSS

-2013: Construction of a Tilipo Nursery School & Community Center, serving more than 200 children
+2013: Construction of Tilipo nursery school & community center, serving more than 200 children

-From 2013 to 2015, we were a proud partner of DFID-funded International Citizen’s Service.
-(ICS) is a UK development program that brings together 18 to 25 year-olds from all backgrounds to fight poverty in developing countries across the globe.
-The ICS program is government-funded, by the UK Department for International Development (DfID).
+The International Citizen’s Service (ICS) is a United Kingdom development program that brings together 18 to 25 year olds from all backgrounds to fight poverty in developing countries across the globe.
+ICS is funded by the United Kingdom’s Department for International Development (DfID).

-Determined to Develop is proud to have been chosen as one of the project partners for ICS in Malawi.
-Since January 2014 we have been hosting groups of volunteers from both the UK and Malawi who join us throughout the year, for three months at a time, to assist with our projects.
-ICS volunteers in the first cycle of the program in Malawi were largely involved with our Nursery Education program, working closely with nursery school teachers to provide them with support in lesson planning and evaluation, behavior management techniques and introducing applied learning into the classroom, to ensure that the nursery teachers are able to offer high quality education to all of the children.
-ICS volunteers have also assisted with our reforestation project, Women’s Revolving Goat Project and Tilipo girls group.
+D2D is proud to have been chosen as one of the project partners for ICS.
+Beginning in January 2014, D2D hosted groups of volunteers from both the United Kingdom and Malawi who joined us throughout the year, for three months at a time, to assist with D2D projects.
+ICS volunteers were heavily involved with D2D’s nursery education programs, working closely with nursery school teachers to provide support in lesson planning and evaluation, behavior management techniques, and introducing applied learning to the classroom.
+ICS volunteers also assisted with D2D reforestation projects, women’s micro-credit livestock projects, and Girls Club.